bangsluke/bangsluke.github.io/docusaurus/docs/General Documentation/4InstallingandUpdatingVersions.md

 <img src="https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=black" alt="Node.js" />

 ### Node Commands

+The following use <Tooltip text="nvm" definition="Node Version Manager: a tool to install and switch between multiple versions of Node.js on the same machine." />:

 - `node --version` - Check the current installed version of node
 - `nvm ls` - Find out which versions of Node.js you may have installed and which one of those you're currently using